 It is one of the hardest things to do… leave the kiddos behind with the hubbie for a mommy’s getaway trip.
 It may make your stomach turn, your head throb at just the thought of leaving your precious little bundles for a few days.
 However, if your kids are tweens and teens they may have developed a social life of their own leaving Dad to not have to clean up cheerios in the morning.
 The thought of going away may be easier with older children, but let’s say you have children age 3-11 – we know leaving a child under the age of 3 is probably more than one can fathom, so we’ll stick to this age range, 3-11.
-Even with this age range, we have many clients who scoff at the idea of leaving their kids alone with Dad for more than a few hours.
+Even with this age range, we have many Moms who scoff at the idea of leaving their kids alone with Dad for more than a few hours.
 Trust us, we certainly understand your concern.
 However we have suggested several alternatives to give everyone some options.
 These options can help relieve some anxiety and get on with the business of traveling.

 Here’s our favorite and one most people do not consider because they do not know quite how to execute the plan.
 We, on the other hand, have ample experience navigating this type of trip.
 In the end, everyone ends up happy if they execute it as we have planned for them.
-If you are like many of our clients, leaving the kids while you vacation is just not something you prefer.
+If you are like many of our Moms, leaving the kids while you vacation is just not something you prefer.
 We understand.
 So everyone goes on vacation together, yet separate.
 How you ask?
 We’ll give you an example.
 We had a family who had no desire to be more than a few hours drive from their children.
 It was just the way the family operated.
 It worked for them.
-The premise behind the “few hours” was they wanted to always be able to get to them if ever there was a need in within just a few hours.
+The premise behind the “few hours” was they wanted to always be able to get to them if ever there was a need within just a few hours.
 We understand.
-We thought we were the only ones who felt this way until we started attracting clients with the same mindset.
+We thought we were the only ones who felt this way until we started attracting other Moms with the same mindset.
 Nevertheless, this couple had only taken short distance trips without the kids and this time they wanted to go to the Caribbean.
 What did we do for them?
 We, Abundant Journeys, sent everyone to Jamaica.
-The kids went grandparents to Beaches Negril on one side of the resort and Mom and her sisters went to Beaches Negril on the other side of the resort.
+The kids went with grandparents to Beaches Negril on one side of the resort and Mom and her sisters went to Beaches Negril on the other side of the resort.
 They never saw one another all weekend long.
 We referred Dad and friends to a preferred agency who handles Mancations and they were booked at a different resort in Negril.
 Everyone got what they wanted in a getaway.Who needs a Mommy Getaway?
 Click To Tweet

 Whatever you decide, Mom’s need to getaway from time to time to replenish and rejuvenate.
-We want to stay strong and healthy in order to care for our families so make yourself a priority.
+We need to stay strong and healthy in order to care for our families so make yourself a priority.
 Pencil yourself in.
 Keep checking back over the next few weeks as we discuss different types of Mom Getaways you can partake in.
 We will review Mommy/Daughter Getaways, Sister Getaways, day long getaways (versus weekend or longer getaways), and different destinations you should consider for your next getaway.

 Stumble this post, tweet this post and share it with your network.